We are often asked if a particular country is over- or under-performing in economic growth. As one executive told us: “it’s all about macro”.

 We instead look at growth in GDP per working-age population (15-64).
-These are the people at the productive age (more or less).
+These are the people at the productive age.
 A country implicitly chooses if they are in the workforce or are studying, taking care of homes, serving in the military, being unemployed, or other.
 If those choices are wise, GDP will grow quickly, if not, GDP growth suffers.

 With this definition, we first control for affluence.
 A rich country grows more slowly than a poor country, all other things equal.
 The graph below shows the relationship.

 We then control for the dependency ratio.
 If a country has a high ratio of non-working-age to working-age people–a high dependency ratio–then resources have to be dedicated to caring for these.
 This should lower GDP growth and this is indeed the case (not shown in a graph, but can be seen in the technical note at the bottom).

 GENERATIONAL PERFORMANCE (1990-2015)

 With these adjustments, we calculate the “natural” growth rate for each country based on its initial affluence and dependency ratio.
 We chose a generational perspective (1990-2015) for the analysis.
 Below is the actual growth less the natural growth for the largest countries.